esafirm/nolambda.stream/src/pages/articles/2021-05-24---Setup-Wordpress-Behind-Reverse-Proxy/index.md

 ---
-title: "Setup Wordpress Behind Reverse Proxy"
+title: 'Setup Wordpress Behind Reverse Proxy'
-date: "2021-05-24T15:47:44Z"
+date: '2021-05-24T15:47:44Z'
 layout: post
 draft: false
-path: "/posts/setup-wordpress-behind-reverse-proxy/"
+path: '/posts/setup-wordpress-behind-reverse-proxy/'
-category: "Tech"
+category: 'Tech'
 tags:
-  - "Nginx"
+  - 'Nginx'
-  - "Wordpress"
+  - 'Wordpress'
-  - "Web"
+  - 'Web'
-description: "How you can setup WordPress in your blog path and integrate it with your app"
+description: 'How you can setup WordPress in your blog path and integrate it with your app'
 ---

 I had this (I think) common problem where we have this web app on `example.com` but we want to have our WordPress blog on `example.com/blog`.
 Since this is outside the main app we should handle this on the web server, in this case, nginx.